abhishekunotech/personalWebsite/README.md

 [My Personal Website](http://abhishek-tuere.me) is a website dedicated to showing off my personal portfolio to potential employers and fellow coders, who might be interested in working with me on different projects.
 I love security-related stuff, btw.

-On a side note, this is a very clean template to build a personal portfolio website and I invite anyone to fork this repo and create their own website by personalizing this.
+On a side note, this is a very clean template to build a personal portfolio website and I invite everyone to fork this repo and create their own website by personalizing this.
 ## Getting Started

 To begin using this template, choose one of the following options to get started: